 We need people to carry the #ClearAccessClearWaters message far and wide, beyond just the paddling community.
 Whether that is on social media or through involvement in a local forum, it is vital we get our voice heard!
 There are lots of ways you can influence your local waterway; access forums, catchment partnerships, neighbourhood forums.
 We must take every opportunity to talk up the benefits of paddlesport and the importance of fair, shared, sustainable open access on water.

 It is really important to have a good understanding on what is happening locally.
 Where are the main challenges and opportunities?
 Where are the good examples that can be shouted about?
 Where are the major problems that need to be raised?
 Who are the key players who need to be engaged (waterway authorities, local authorities, conservation bodies, other water users?

 Talking directly to your MP about how access issues specifically directly affect you will be critical in raising the profile of our Clear Access, Clear Waters campaign in Government.
 We suggest writing a letter to your MP to request a meeting at one of their surgeries.
 MP's receive thousands of emails, so sending a letter in the post often is a better way of getting their attention.

-Our ask of Government is contained in the Charter and advice on how to write to your MP is available on the right hand side of this web page.
+Our ask of Government is contained in the Charter and advice on how to write to your MP is available here.

 What has even greater impact is to invite your MP along to experience paddlesport first hand!
 Get them along to a clean up event or simply an open day and use the opportunity to ask them to support our campaign.